 How can EB-5 investors make sure that their investments will succeed?

 Every EB-5 investment carries a degree of risk because no project, reliable as it may seem, is a guaranteed success.
 The EB-5 program’s guidelines require that all invested capital remain at risk during the entirety of the investor’s conditional permanent residence.
-Therefore, the regional center in charge of the project cannot guarantee that the investor will obtain their permanent green card or have their capital returned at the end of the investment process.
+Therefore, the regional center in charge of the project cannot guarantee that the investor will obtain their permanent Green Card or have their capital returned at the end of the investment process.

 Still, investors can minimize their financial and immigration risk by thoroughly researching their potential projects, regional centers, and developers.